 • In 2015, rates of the three most common reportable STIs—chlamydia, gonorrhea and syphilis—reached a record high level.
 The approximately 1.5 million reported cases of chlamydia represent the highest number of annual cases of any condition ever reported to CDC.

 • Symptoms of genital herpes often go unnoticed.
 Most people with genital herpes—close to 90%—don’t know they have the infection.

 There are many different reasons why a person chooses to remain a virgin until they are married.
 It is all about the big picture for your life - how do you want it to go for the next 10, 20...
 80 years.
 Your decisions now will affect your life for up to 8 times the length of time you have already been alive.

 Most guys could drive a car from about 10 years old, so why aren't you allowed to drive on the road?
 Is it just a rule to stop you from enjoying the full potential of your life?
 Or is it a rule to protect you and other people on the road?

 It is exactly the same with your sexuality.
 Physically you are able to have sex with another person from early teenage years.
 Emotionally and spiritually you aren't yet able to handle the consequences of such an act involving another.
 Someone will get hurt and it will be both you and your partner.
-That is the reason for the Bible requirements - to protect you from yourself.
+That is the reason for the Bible requirements - to protect you from yourself and others.

 While you wait for marriage, solo masturbation is the way to master the understanding of how your body works and to also learn self control - both traits are positive assets to bring to your marriage.